yuvaramsingh94/Traffic-sign-board-classifier-German-sign-board/README.md

 My final training set had 44799 number of images.
 My validation set and test set had 12630 and 4410 number of images.

-i augmented the train dataset so that i can increase the distribusion of the training data and reduce the posibility of overfittig by applying transformation
+i augmented the train dataset so that i can increase the distribution of the training data and reduce the possibility of overfitting by applying transformation